mrborges23/BESS/README.md

 * ```model```: ```S``` stands for the Moran model with reversible mutations and selection whereas ```N``` stands for the neutral Moran model.
 * ```site_frequency_spectrum_file```: The location of the sampled site frequency spectrum.
 * ```mutation_rate```: The mutation rate.
 We advise using a mutation rate estimated independently of any previous estimates of effective population size (e.g., pedigree-based, etc.).
 The problem with using effective-population-size estimated mutation rates, even if obtained from other software, is that BESS jointly estimates the effective population size, making the inferences circular.
 * ```population_size_prior_mean```: The prior mean of a normal distribution.
-We note that each new proposed effective population size during the mcmc is corrected so it cannot take negative or decimal numbers.
+We note that each new proposed effective population size during the MCMC is corrected so it cannot take negative or decimal numbers.
 * ```population_size_prior_variance```: The prior variance of a normal distribtuion.
 * ```fitness_coefficient_prior_mean```: The prior mean of the prior normal distribution.
-As for the effective population size, the each newly proposed fitness value during the mcmc cannot take negative values.
+As for the effective population size, the each newly proposed fitness value during the MCMC cannot take negative values.
 * ```fitness_coefficient_prior_variance```: The prior variance of the prior normal distribtuion.
 * ```number_generations```: The number of generations for which the mcm cis intented to run.
 * ```number_chains```: The number of independent runs, which start from a different parameter set.